kilianbreathnach/resume/resume.md

 __Artisight Inc.__ </br> <span>*Mar 2019 - Present* </span>
 :   __Machine Learning Scientist-Engineer__

-    - wearing many hats in an early stage (starting team of <10) medical technology startup
+    - wearing many hats in an early stage (starting headcount of 5) medical technology startup
     - built entire research and deployment infrastructures end-to-end for computer vision and NLP in hospitals
     - experience with fast-paced, high intensity environments, demoing and deploying for clients and investors